 The U.S. Marshals Service also keeps an updated list of fugitives at U.S. Marshals 15 Most Wanted Fugitives, and if the person being searched committed a crime that included drugs, their information can be viewed on the United States Drug Enforcement Administration’s Fugitive list.

-Common Types of Warrants in North Dakota & When They’re Issued
+Common Types of Warrants in North Dakota & Why They’re Issued

 Warrants in North Dakota, in general, remain active indefinitely until the person named is apprehended.
 This means that law enforcement can make an arrest at any time, regardless of how long ago the warrant was issued.
 There are no statutes of limitations on arrest or bench warrants.